Fragile superconductivity in the presence of weakly disordered charge density waves: Saddle point solution -- Landau-Ginzburg theory

 \subsubsection{$H_{c2}^{(0)}> H> H_{c2}$, and $\sigma>0$}

 In the presence of weak disorder, dilute pinned dislocations disrupt the CDW order, opening the possibility of local superconductivity.
 We now consider the problem of superconductivity at an isolated CDW dislocation.
-If there is non-trivial solution for this problem, long-range superconductivity will always be developed at low enough temperature up to a critical magnetic field $\tilde H_{c2} > H_{c2}$.
+If there is a non-trivial solution for this problem, long-range superconductivity will always develop at low enough temperature in the presence of infinitesimal disorder up to a critical magnetic field $ H_{c2}(\sigma) > H_{c2}\equiv H_{c2}(\sigma=0)$.

 Around the critical magnetic field, $\Delta$ is small, so the CDW profile can be firstly solved while neglecting superconductivity.
 Superconductivity can then be studied treating the CDW as a fixed potential.
-Neglecting all $\Delta$ terms, the simplified Hamiltonian for CDW is
+Neglecting all $\Delta$ terms, the simplified Hamiltonian for the CDW is